Bugesera invasion: Rwandan Revolution

 In January 1961 thousands of Ruandan municipal officials gathered in Gitarama and, acting as a constituent assembly, voted to dissolve the monarchy and replace it with a presidential system.
 The proposed president, Dominique Mbonyumutwa, then requested that Kayibanda form a new government.
 This arrangement was later altered to give Kayibanda the presidency.
 In the September 1961 Rwandan parliamentary election, PARMEHUTU won an overwhelming majority of the seats in the Legislative Assembly.
 Concurrent to the elections was a referendum on the decision to abolish the monarchy; the population voted in favour of abolition.
 In February 1962 the United Nations brokered a compromise, the New York Accord, in attempt to ensure Rwandan politics remained inclusive.
 The agreement called for Kayibanda and PARMEHUTU to form a coalition government with UNAR, guaranteeing the latter two ministerial portfolios in the government.
 The accord split UNAR into an accommodationist faction committed to working through the coalition, and a restorationist faction intent on using armed force to attack the new government.
 The restorationist faction organized itself as "UNAR extérieure" in exile.
 On 17 May 1962 Michel Rwagasana, a leader of UNAR's accommodationist faction, declared before the Legislative Assembly that UNAR was committed to working with the Rwandan government.
 The restorationists were deeply angered by this statement and it resulted in a total fracture in the party between those who remained in Rwanda and those in exile.

 Ruanda-Urundi became independent as the two states of Rwanda and Burundi on 1 July 1962.
 Kayibanda became President of Rwanda.
 Fearful of majority rule and facing violence, thousands of Tutsis fled to neighbouring countries.
 Burundi, which retained a Tutsi monarchy, was the most welcoming for the refugees.
 The UNAR restorationists formed a government-in-exile, with François Rukeba as Prime Minister.
-(Note: After the Bugesera invasion, the Rwandan military claimed to had captured "two red-and‐white guerrilla flags reputed to belong to a revolutionary government".)
+(Note: After the Bugesera invasion, the Rwandan military claimed to have captured "two red-and‐white guerrilla flags reputed to belong to a revolutionary government".)
 They hoped to place King Kigeli V Ndahindurwa back on the throne through force.
 However, the exiled UNAR elements were deeply divided, fragmented and disorganised.
 As they were spread across several countries, communication was arduous and slow, making coordinated actions difficult.
 The party organisation was also weak, and rivalries between different factions hampered the resistance against the Rwandan government: While the UNAR exiles were led by Kigeli and reactionary monarchists, a substantial left-leaning group existed at the basis.
 In exile, the UNAR's Marxist wing gradually grew more influential.
 Internal disagreements led to a reforming of the government-in-exile in May 1963 with Michel Kayihura as Prime Minister and Rukeba retained as Minister of Defence.
 In February 1963 Kayibanda dropped the UNAR ministers from his government.